andrewaguiar/andrewaguiar.github.io/_posts/2015-10-26-startup-list-of-useful-sites-to-entrepreneurs.md

 ## Themes and templates

-  - [wrapbootstrap.com](https://wrapbootstrap.com): wrapBootstrap is a marketplace for premium Bootstrap themes and templates.
+  - [wrapbootstrap.com](https://wrapbootstrap.com): WrapBootstrap is a marketplace for premium Bootstrap themes and templates.
-  - [www.foundationdeck.com](https://www.foundationdeck.com): Foundation Deck is a foundation theme marketplace.
+  - [foundationdeck.com](https://www.foundationdeck.com): Foundation Deck is a foundation theme marketplace.
   - [startbootstrap.com](http://startbootstrap.com): Start Bootstrap is a library of free to download Bootstrap 3 themes and templates.
+  - [bootstrapzero.com](http://www.bootstrapzero.com/): Curated open source themes for booststrap.
+  - [bootswatch.com](https://bootswatch.com/): Free themes for bootstrap.

 ## Testing your site
   - [www.webpagetest.org](http://www.webpagetest.org): Test the performance of your site.